-individual superannuation guarantee shortfall has the meaning given in the SGA Act section 19;

-over-OTE item, for an employee, means a payment, benefit or allowance that —

-(a) is part of the employee’s remuneration; but

-(b) is not part of the employee’s ordinary time earnings within the meaning given in the SGA Act section 6(1);
+ordinary time earnings has the meaning given in the SGA Act section 6(1);

-superannuation guarantee charge means the charge imposed by the Superannuation Guarantee Charge Act 1992 (Commonwealth).
+section 4B contribution means a superannuation contribution that an Employer is required to make by section 4B of the Act;

+section 4C contribution means a superannuation contribution that an Employer is required to make by regulation 12D.

-[Regulation 12A inserted in Gazette 17 Jan 2012 p.
-466-7.]
+[Regulation 12A inserted in Gazette 23 Jul 2013 p.
+3297-8.]

 12B.
-Funds prescribed (Act s.
-4A(1) default fund)
+Default funds

-For the purposes of the definition of default fund paragraph (a), in section 4A(1) of the Act, the default fund for an employee is —
+For the purposes of paragraph (a) of the definition of default fund in section 4A(1) of the Act, the default fund for an employee is —

 (a) if the employee is a West State Super Member — the West State Super Scheme;